zero-to-mastery/HTML-project/README.md

 # HTML-project

 Hey there, welcome to our HTML open source project.
-Redesign the HTML landing and have fun doing it.
+Redesign the HTML landing page and have fun doing it.
 Happy coding :)

 # Contribution Guide